-This honors level course will concentrate on a survey of American literature and will specifically encourage growth in analytical and research-based writing.
+This honors level course will concentrate on American literature from the early 1900s to the present and will specifically encourage growth in analytical and research-based writing.
 The objective of this course is to create thinkers who can effectively write and speak in the English language for a variety of purposes and situations and demonstrate the ability to comprehend and evaluate complex information in selected novels, poetry, plays, and short stories.
 Literature will be examined through historical, philosophical, cultural, psychological, ethical, and literary perspectives.
 Students will be well prepared to enroll in either Dual Enrollment English or AP Literature their Senior year.